moradiya-neel/threat-hunt-azuki-breach-saga/part-1-port-of-entry/README.md

 **Analysis:**

-The attacker used mstsc.exe, the native Windows Remote Desktop Client, to initiate lateral movement to the target system at 10.1.0.188.
-This is a "living off the land" technique where attackers leverage built-in system tools rather than custom malware.
+The attacker used mstsc.exe, the native Windows Remote Desktop Client, to initiate lateral movement to the target system at `10.1.0.188`.
+This is a `"living off the land"` technique where attackers leverage built-in system tools rather than custom malware.
 Using mstsc.exe for lateral movement is advantageous for attackers because it is a legitimate, Microsoft-signed binary present on all Windows systems, generates traffic indistinguishable from normal administrative activity, and is unlikely to trigger security alerts based on process execution alone.

 **MITRE ATT&CK Reference:**
 - Remote Services: Remote Desktop Protocol (T1021.001)